datastax/ruby-driver/README.md

 # Requirements

 Cassandra 1.2 or later with the native transport protocol turned on and a modern Ruby.
-It's tested continuously in Travis with Ruby 1.9.3, 2.0, JRuby 1.7 and Rubinius 2.0.
+It's [tested continuously using Travis](https://travis-ci.org/iconara/cql-rb) with Cassandra 2.0.5, Ruby 1.9.3, 2.0, JRuby 1.7 and Rubinius 2.1.

 # Installation

     gem install cql-rb

-## Configure Cassandra

-If you're running Cassandra 1.2.5 or later the native transport protocol is enabled by default, if you're running an earlier version (but later than 1.2) you must enable it by editing `cassandra.yaml` and setting `start_native_transport` to `true`.

 # Quick start